tarwn/lessthandot-hugo/blogs/content/posts/2010-05-19-configuring-sql-server-dba.md

 ### 10. Forgetting the network is just as important as IO performance

-It’s the network!
+It's the network!
 Blaming the network on slow performance is fun.
 Network and database administrators like to blame each other on performance being slow.
-The nice part about the network is if there isn’t much monitoring in place, we can get away with it as DBAs so much easier.
+The nice part about the network is if there isn't much monitoring in place, we can get away with it as DBAs so much easier.
 OK, is it really the network or not?
-If you do not have a network that is stable and can handle your data flying around the business, your hardcore, supersonic, beefy, brat- eating server doesn’t help you at all.
+If you do not have a network that is stable and can handle your data flying around the business, your hardcore, supersonic, beefy, brat- eating server doesn't help you at all.
 Get with your network group and discuss the amount of expected data.
 ASYNC\_NETWORK\_IO waits are not fun when you are plagued with them on a database server.